AGitUser0001/.zsh/README.md

 ```
 The @n applies the status for the next N lines. @ is a shorthand for @1.
 When nested, the parent status line remaining count will decrement, but only pop once the child status pops.
+You can apply @ to: if, elif, else, for, while, switch, function.

 ## Functions
 Functions are under the ./functions folder.